-Bamboo is only suitable for long-term use when it has been properly dried.
-The high water content of bamboo allows it to rot, host fungi and be eaten by insects if it is not first cured.
-Three common methods of drying bamboo are fire drying, air drying and -- counterintuitively -- soaking in water.
+Bamboo (subfamily Bambusoideae) is a member of the grass family (Poaceae).
+Hardy in U.S. Department of Agriculture plant hardiness zones 4 through 12 (depending on species and cultivar), the stems, or culms, of this tree-like grass are only suitable for long-term use when they have been properly dried.
+The high water content of bamboo allows it to rapidly decompose, host fungi and be eaten by insects if it is not first cured.
+Three common methods used to dry bamboo are heat drying, air drying and — counterintuitively — soaking in water.